-Figure 5-6 shows a conceptual demonstration of the acquisition memory.
+Figure 6-6 shows a conceptual demonstration of the acquisition memory.
 In order to understand the trigger event, the acquisition memory can be divided into pre-trigger and post-trigger buffers.
 The position of the trigger event in the acquisition memory is defined by the time reference point and trigger position (horizontal delay) settings.

-Figure 5-6 Conceptual Demonstration of Acquisition Memory
+Figure 6-6 Conceptual Demonstration of Acquisition Memory

-All events displayed to the left of the trigger point extstyle extstyle messages.
+All events displayed to the left of the trigger point occur before trigger.
+These events are called pre-trigger messages that show events before the trigger point.
+All events to the right of the trigger point is called post-trigger messages.
 The number of delay ranges available (pre-trigger and post-trigger messages) depends on the selected time base and memory depth.